InteropIO/finsemble-seed/src/samples/toolbar/README.md

 # Sample Toolbar Component for Finsemble

-This is a sample toolbar built for the Finsemble framework using our React controls.
+This is a sample toolbar built for the Finsemble framework using our React Controls.
 This is a starting point for developing a custom system toolbar for Finsemble.
 Our toolbar is made up of several sections, each of which can contain components.
 The toolbar contents are driven by a config and can be modified dynamically.

 ## Controls And Other Components